samsandhuss/bank-of-sandhu/BUILD_LOG.md

 Bronze only.
 Don't push to Silver in the same session.

 **Do NOT this session:**
-- Advance to Chunks 2–6 of `server/chat.js` (still queued behind on-prem/GHA bundle).
+- Advance to Chunks 2–6 of `server/chat.js` (still queued behind the on-prem/GHA bundle).
-- Start Track C / M6 (queued behind defined trigger).
+- Start Track C / M6 (queued behind the defined trigger).
 - Restructure the curriculum further.
 (Failure mode #5.)

 ---

-### Exact opener line for Session 09
+### Exact opener line for Session 10

-> *Resume Session 09.
-Read BUILD_LEARN_LOG.md first — including the PERMANENT RULE at the top, §0 Bronze/Silver/Gold rule, and §1B the three-track architecture.
-Spot-check: A5 Retrieve (mandatory — held 1 of 3, needs 2 more) + one of A6/A7/B13 your pick.
-Then B8 (GHA reaching on-prem) at Silver: restate the Fix sentence solo (self-hosted runner inside, polls GitHub outbound for jobs), then teach Why-it-wins (outbound easy to permit, no inbound hole, audit comfortable), then take B8 to Gold — imaginary regulated bank migrating CloudBees Jenkins → GitHub Enterprise.
-This is Track B's NOW item.
-If Step 2 hits gold, do a Bronze pass on A10 (embedding), A11 (vector DB), and A28 (A/B testing for AI).
+> *Resume Session 10.
+Read BUILD_LEARN_LOG.md first — PERMANENT RULE, §0 Bronze/Silver/Gold, §1B three-track architecture.
+Spot-check: A5 Retrieve (mandatory — streak reset to 0 after the S09 drift, going for hold 1 of 3; lead with the action verb fetch/gather/pull) + one of A6/A7/B13 your pick.
+Then B8 Gold: first lock the self-hosted (bank's, inside) vs GitHub-hosted (GitHub's, outside) distinction, then give the 90-second migration answer — no analogy — in three beats: gap, fix, why-it-wins, set in a regulated bank migrating CloudBees Jenkins → GitHub Enterprise.
+If Gold lands, Bronze pass on A10 (embedding), A11 (vector DB), and A28 (A/B testing for AI).
 Slow is correct.
 Watch all five failure modes.*

 ---

 ### Still open (not lost, not done)

+- **B8 Gold** — the last gate for the Track C start trigger (condition 1).
+- **A5** — streak reset to 0; needs three clean unprompted holds in a row.
+Lead with the action verb.
+- **Framing habit** — keep worked examples in the generic "a regulated bank" frame; don't slip to "where I work."
+Rehearse generic so it's automatic.
+- **Gold-priority pass** — pick the 4–5 concepts that most need to reach Gold for confident senior conversations (do as a deliberate step, not mid-drill).
 - **A8 (refusal threshold)** — drill on what the threshold actually scores.
 - **A10–A12 (embeddings → vector DBs → Pinecone)** — priority AI gap.
-- **A28 (A/B testing)** — priority gap.
-- **A29 (KPI frameworks)** — priority gap.
-- **A30 (UI/UX for data-rich interfaces)** — priority gap.
-- **A31 (managed cloud AI services)** — priority gap.
+- **A28 (A/B testing)**, **A29 (KPI frameworks)**, **A30 (UI/UX for data-rich interfaces)**, **A31 (managed cloud AI services)** — priority gaps.
-- **Silver / Gold layers** for all A3–A7 and B13 — Bronze is locked, layered uplift queued.
+- **Silver / Gold layers** for A3–A7 and B13 — Bronze is locked, layered uplift queued.
-- **B8 Gold** — the immediate gate for the Track C start trigger (condition 1).

 ---

 ### Now / Next / Later

-**NOW (just done — Session 08):**
+**NOW (just done — Session 09):**
-- ✅ A5 spot-check — held with verb lock intact.
-Hold 1 of 3 on the watch.
+- ✅ A5 redone — drifted (led with "matching"), relocked on "fetching"; streak reset to 0.
-- ✅ B13 held at 🥈 Silver — sensitivity-decides framing clean, no "old data" drift.
+- ✅ B13 held at 🥈 Silver — framing flag noted (keep it generic).
-- ✅ B8 Bronze owned — direction worked out solo (worker inside dials out; outside can never dial in).
-- ✅ B8 Silver Problem owned; Fix assembled with scaffold (restate solo next).
+- ✅ B8 Fix owned solo + Why-it-wins owned → **B8 Silver-complete.**
+- ⏸️ B8 Gold attempted, banked under load → Session 10.
+- ✅ Banked the "analogies = training wheels, Gold = no analogy" insight (logged in §0).
-- ✅ Discipline held — no chunks, no Track C, no restructure.
+- ✅ Discipline held — no restructure, no Track C, no chunk advance.
-- ✅ Port.io / vendor-name question resolved; C9 + M4 softened to "portal vendors (e.g. Port.io)".

-**NEXT (Session 09):**
+**NEXT (Session 10):**
-- 🔁 Spot-check A5 (2 of 3) + one other.
+- 🔁 Spot-check A5 (going for hold 1 of 3) + one other.
-- 🚀 Finish B8 — Fix solo + Why-it-wins → Gold (Track B NOW).
+- 🚀 B8 Gold — lock self-hosted vs GitHub-hosted, then the 90-second migration answer.
-- 🚀 If energy holds — Bronze pass on A10, A11, A28.
+- 🚀 If Gold lands — Bronze pass on A10, A11, A28.

 **LATER (queued, in priority order):**
 1. **M1 Stations 3–6** — self-hosted runner, firewall request, containerised testing, headless browser testing.